-In September 2017, the Czech Association for Commodities and Feed (SPKK) with a support of the Ministry of Agriculture introduced a "NON GMO" standard that allows labeling of animal origin products as GMO free and sets conditions and requirements.
+In September 2017, the Czech Association for Commodities and Feed (SPKK) with a support of the Ministry of Agriculture introduced a "NON GMO" standard that allows labeling of animal origin products as "GMO-free" and sets conditions and requirements.
 Not only producers, but also traders and transportation companies can use this voluntary certification scheme and labeling.
-The "NON GMO" standard is compatible with similar schemes in other countries.
-It is well received mainly by those, who trade with Germany, since they view it as a competitive advantage.
+The Central Institute in Supervising and Testing (UKZUZ) conducts the oversight.
+The "NON GMO" standard is compatible with similar schemes in other EU states.
+It was intended to help those farmers, who trade with neighboring states, mainly with Germany.
+Official recognition of the Czech certification scheme by Germany is still pending, however.

 This new Czech voluntary standard was, according to information provided by the SPKK, approved by the EU.
 Detailed description and requirements are available in Czech at the SPKK website (in Czech).
-There are two types of labels used, one is solely for food, the other one for non-food products:
+They are very similar to the German scheme.
+There are two types of labels used, one is solely for food, the other one for non-food products (feed):